 The Southern Hemisphere doesn't have a comparable star to Polaris, but the Southern Cross constellation can provide a good approximation of where south lies.
 Locate the constellation and the two pointer stars at the tip of it, and then extend that line about five times its original length.
 At that point, drop down an imaginary perpendicular line to the earth, and that marks south.

-For more information on survival skills and adventure, investigate to the HowStuffWorks links on the next page.
+For more information on survival skills and adventure, investigate to the HowStuffWorks links below.

 - Air Land Sea Application Center.
 "Survival, Evasion and Recovery."
 U.S. Army.
 June 1999.
 (March 10, 2008). http://www.equipped.org/multiservice_ser_manual_1999.pdf